Albtony/cLPAM/README.md

 ## Overview
 <p align="justify">
 cLPAM (Customized LPAM) is a modified version of the LPAM algorithm designed to find an initial basic feasible solution (IBFS) for <b>balanced</b> transportation problems.
-This project explores modifications to LPAM's set of rules to improve solution quality.
+This project explores modifications to LPAM's set of rules to improve solution near-optimality.
 </p>

 This project includes three programs, each serving a different purpose: